testillano/h2agent/README.md

 [-v|--verbose]
   Output log traces on console.

-[-t|--timeout-seconds <value>]
+[-t|--timeout-milliseconds <value>]
-  Time in seconds to wait for requests response.
-Defaults to 5.
+  Time in milliseconds to wait for requests response.
+Defaults to 5000.

 [-d|--send-delay-milliseconds <value>]
   Time in seconds to delay before sending the request.
 Defaults to 0.